GFHS student looking for your help in completing senior project

 Each year seniors have to complete a senior project before they can receive that coveted diploma.
 Granite Falls High School senior Nick Wooldridge is in the process of his project and is asking for the community’s help.

 One of his hopes is that his project will inspire other teens to get started with their projects.
-He also hopes to gain support for his project, a project that is in desperate need of community help.
+He also hopes to gain support for his project, a project that is in desperate need of community support.

 “My Senior Project plan is to create a Dog Agility Course at my local dog park in Granite Falls, the project is called the Granite Falls Dog Agility Course (GFDAC),” Wooldridge explained.